Sigaus australis: Distribution and habitat

 Sigaus australis can be found in the southern half of the South Island, from Otago and Canterbury regions.
 It can be found as far south as the Takitimu Mountains and as far north as the Torless Range.
 Sigaus australis prefer tussock grasslands between 1300–1700 m elevation, however, can be found as low as 200 m on the Alexandra Tailings, and as high as 2000 m on Smite Peak.
 Evidence from mtDNA sequencing suggests that S. australis encompasses several narrow endemic taxa and one widespread species.Sigaus australis would have been more widespread during the last glacial period with both morphological and genetic signature of greater population connectivity in the past.
 With climate warming and low dispersal potential, S. australis will probably lose 75% to 93% of its suitable habitat by 2070.

+Sigaus australis eats hundreds of different plant species but avoids the abundant snow tussocks (Chionochloa spp.) and eats soft dicotyledonous plants including introduced hawkweeds and dandelion.

 Species description

 The wings on S. australis are micropterous (small wings) between 2–4 mm making this species flightless like most of New Zealand grasshoppers.
 Sigaus australis is highly cryptic, with colour polymorphism.
 They will match the surrounding vegetation with colours of green and earth tones.